Albrtito/ObsidianNotes/02 - Atomic/20240620 - 174329 - Integration in one variable.md

 ## Improper integrals:
 When f is defined on an infinite interval we have [[20240620 - 201418 - Improper Integrals|Improper Integrals]].
 These integrals are computed through limits.

+## Areas, Volumes and lengths:
+Because the integrals are performing an infinite sum to compute areas below the graph of a function, we can easily use them to compute areas in general and even expand this idea to vo